metaleaterr/StaticSh0ck/README.md

 ![image_alt](https://github.com/StaticSh0ck/StaticSh0ck/blob/d1268c9e77cc3c6447c012d9cc4a2e234f88f5b4/97602c8032d6f4e57c4cb9797dde21ce.jpg)

 Some info about me;
 Hihihih!
 I'm Mou or Archer.
 I have no idea how to introduce myself, but I'll try my best.
 Uh, I'm an introvert, I don't talk much, my English is very horrible, and words would come off.
-I'm kinda awkward and have social anxiety, so it would take me a while to interact with people. 🫠 Please be patient with me.
+I'm kinda awkward, so it would take me a while to interact with people. 🫠 Please be patient with me.
 I'm an artist.
-I sometimes post my artworks on social media, mostly on Tumblr, and I love Green Lanterns and alien robots.
+I sometimes post my artworks on social media.
+I love Green Lanterns and alien robots.
 Birthday is on the 23rd November ^_*

 extra?;